 NASA has detected a sharp increase in the concentration of carbon dioxide in the atmosphere since 1950, rising to over 400 parts per million in just over half a century.

-Production of goods through the use of non-renewable sources, both consumer products and raw materials and semi-finished products.
+- Production of goods through non-renewable sources, consumer products, raw materials, and semi-finished products.

-Strong reduction of glaciers leading to sea level rise and the release into the atmosphere of large quantities of climate-altering gases enclosed in perennial ice.
+Substantial reduction of glaciers leads to sea level rise and the release into the atmosphere of large quantities of climate-altering gases enclosed in perennial ice.

-Choose a supply from renewable and sustainable energy to meet your energy needs.
+- Choose a supply of renewable and sustainable energy to meet your energy needs.

 We are very attentive to sustainability and climate change.
-We care about our planet and for this we cultivate the earth to feed the children of the orphanage in a sustainable way and respecting the environment
+We care about our planet, and for this, we cultivate the Earth to feed the orphanage’s children sustainably and respect the environment.